Skip to content

 With real HTTPS certificates

-We'll run a TESSERACT and copy certificates from an existing RFC6962 log to it.
+We'll run a TesseraCT instance and copy certificates from an existing RFC6962 log to it.
 It uses the ct_hammer tool from certificate-transparency-go.

 export SRC_LOG_URI=https://ct.googleapis.com/logs/xenon2022

 Then, get fetch the roots the source logs accepts, and edit configs accordingly.
-To do so, clone the certificate-transparency-go repo, and from there run:
+Two roots that TesseraCT cannot load with the internal/lax509 library need to be removed.

 mkdir -p /tmp/hammercfg